OSCAgent: Accelerating the Discovery of Organic Solar Cells with LLM Agents: Conclusion

 \section{Conclusion}

-In this work, we introduced OSCAgent, a multi-agent framework for OSC discovery.
-OSCAgent generated chemically valid, synthetically accessible, and high-performing OSC acceptor candidates that outperformed both traditional and LLM-based baselines.
-We plan to extend the framework to broader classes of functional materials and integrate wet-lab feedback for tighter design–validation coupling.
+In this work, we presented OSCAgent, a multi-agent framework for OSC acceptor discovery that integrates retrieval-augmented planning, guided molecular generation, comprehensive property evaluation, and uncertainty-aware PCE prediction within a closed-loop workflow.
+Through the collaboration of the Planner, Generator, and Experimenter, OSCAgent iteratively refines its design strategies using knowledge from experimentally validated molecules and feedback from previously generated candidates.
+Experimental results demonstrate that OSCAgent generates chemically valid, synthetically feasible, and high-performing OSC acceptor candidates, outperforming traditional molecular generation methods and LLM-based baselines across multiple evaluation metrics.
+The multimodal PCE predictor further provides accurate predictions together with uncertainty estimates, enabling more reliable feedback during molecular exploration.
+Future work will extend the framework to broader classes of functional materials and incorporate wet-lab experimental feedback to achieve tighter integration between computational design and experimental validation.